David Copperfield (illusionist): Accidents and injuries

 On March 11, 1984, while rehearsing an illusion called "Escape From Death" where he was shackled and handcuffed in a tank of water, Copperfield became tangled in the chains and started taking in water and banging into the sides of the tank.
 He was pulled from the water after 80 seconds, hyperventilating and in shock, taken to a Burbank hospital, and found to have pulled tendons in arms and legs.
 He was in a wheelchair for a week and used a cane for a period thereafter.

 While doing a rope trick at a show in Memphis in 1989, Copperfield accidentally cut off the tip of his finger with sharp scissors.
 He was rushed to the hospital and the fingertip was reattached.

 On December 17, 2008, during a live performance in Las Vegas, a 26-year-old assistant named Brandon was sucked into the spinning blades of a 12 ft high industrial fan that Copperfield walks through.
 The assistant sustained multiple fractures to his arm, severe bleeding, and facial lacerations that required stitches.
 Copperfield canceled the rest of the performance and offered the audience members refunds.

 Magic as an art form

 Since 2016, Copperfield has campaigned for Congressional Resolution 642, which would “recognize magic as a rare and valuable art form and national treasure".
 The campaign has been unsuccessful as of November 2022.

 Las Vegas residency

 As of September 2024, Copperfield performs daily, with 15 shows scheduled each week, at the David Copperfield theater in the MGM Grand Las Vegas.
 Each show is 90 minutes in duration.

+Copperfield performed his last show at the MGM Grand in Las Vegas on April 30, 2026.